 Sujit is an Indian deaf person and Annelies’ husband, and since 2013 they live in Germany with their two sons.
 Sujit’s residence permit has to be extended regularly and for this, they have to visit the Ausländeramt (foreigner’s office) at the townhouse.
 Actually, Sujit preferred to go alone and to write in English with the officials (which is not their first language, but neither his), but since many people in Germany are not comfortable writing in English, Annelies accompanied him since she can read German and write basic German.
 They had prepared all the necessary documents and papers, so their application was perfectly in order.
 They had an appointment, as had several others.
 One after the other, the others were called in, but Annelies and Sujit kept waiting, with their second son who was a very small baby then, and very fussy.
 Suddenly, Annelies got a text message from her boss’ assistant: the official had called her work place (!) to tell them that they could not receive Annelies and Sujit without an interpreter, even though their application was complete and they did not need to have a lengthy conversation, just bring in the documents.

-In contrast, Annelies and Sujit have lived in India for three years (and Sujit was raised there).
+In contrast, Annelies and Sujit have lived in India for three years.
 There, in contexts of customer interaction, interactions with officials, and service provision, they communicated via writing (and many people did not have English as their first language), gesturing and signing, even during the delivery of their first baby.
 Nobody expected them to bring an interpreter, and nobody expected them to speak or lipread.
 Many people were even illiterate or not literate in English, but in most situations, communication worked out.
-These ways of communication were performed without question.
-(These ways of communication are documented in the movie Ishaare, which you can go and watch in Antwerpen on 29 April 2016).
+Their alternative way of communication was accepted without question.
+(These ways of communication are documented in Ishaare, which you can go and watch in Antwerpen, 29 April 2016 LINK).